stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

 ## Project description

 In this project, we used data that were publicly reported by the Israeli Ministry of Health and designed three classifiers that can offer quick screening and efficient medical diagnosis for Covid-19.
-In particular, the developed classifiers were developed using **logistic regression, random forests techniques and gradient boosting treets (XGBoost)** and can predict whether an individual may be infected with Covid-19 based on several clinical symptoms such as cough, fever, shortness of breath etc. Our work is motivated by the urgent and timely need for the development of online tools that can aid alleviating the burden on healthcare systems.
+In particular, the developed classifiers were developed using **logistic regression, random forests and gradient boosting trees (XGBoost)** techniques and can predict whether an individual may be infected with Covid-19 based on several clinical symptoms such as cough, fever, shortness of breath etc. Our work is motivated by the urgent and timely need for the development of online tools that can aid alleviating the burden on healthcare systems.
 Our first step was to perform **feature engineering and design new features** that could potentially lead to better overall prediction performance.
 We considered **second and fifth degree interactions** among basic features.
-We then carried out **model selection via l1 regularization** to identify the important features and designed the three classifiers.
+We then carried out **model selection via l1 and l2 regularization** to identify the important features and designed the three classifiers.
 We evaluated the performance of the classifiers via **standard accuracy metrics (recall, precision scores) and confusion matrices**.

 .